radiantearth/stac-browser/docs/options.md

 This is usually a URL provided as string, but in the config file you can also provide a function without parameters that returns the URL, e.g. `() => window.origin.toString().replace(/\/?$/, '/')`.

-If `catalogUrl` is empty or set to `null` STAC Browser switches to a mode where it defaults to a screen where you can either insert a catalog URL or select a catalog from [stacindex.org](https://stacindex.org).
+If `catalogUrl` is empty or set to `null` STAC Browser switches to a mode where it defaults to a screen where you can either insert a catalog URL or select a catalog from [indexUrl](#indexurl).

 ## catalogTitle